learn-co-curriculum/dsc-context-free-grammars-codealong/README.md

 #### The Penn Tree Bank

-Do far, we've been manually labeling our words to consruct our CFGs.
+Do far, we've been manually labeling our words to construct our CFGs.
 However, this strategy obviously doesn't scale well to the real world--it would take way too long to label every possible word with a part of speech, and generate every rule possible for a CFG.
-Luckily, the linguists and programmers have provided a quick and easy way to have this done for us, thanks to the **_Pen Tree Bank_**!
-The [Penn Tree Bank](https://catalog.ldc.upenn.edu/docs/LDC95T7/cl93.html) is "a large annotated corpus of English", according the researchers at Penn that created it.
-This means that it already has a ton of well-labled examples for POS tagging.
+Luckily, the linguists and programmers have provided a quick and easy way to have this done for us, thanks to the **_Penn Tree Bank_**!
+The [Penn Tree Bank](https://catalog.ldc.upenn.edu/docs/LDC95T7/cl93.html) is "a large annotated corpus of English", according to the researchers at Penn that created it.
+This means that it already has a ton of well-labeled examples for POS tagging.
 For us, this means that we can easily use NLTK to generate POS tags for our corpora, without having to worry about hand labeling or generating parse trees.

 #### Generating and Using POS Tags